 Say your poster is about what new hires can expect throughout their first week on the job.
 Make the subject the title of the poster and make the font 3x larger than the rest of the title font to ensure that it stands out.

 Use thematic images.

-A simple hack to spruce up your poster design is to use thematic images as a background design.
+A simple hack to spruce up your designs is to use thematic images as your poster backgrounds.

 Just make sure the image styles are consistent.
 For example, don’t use a few images that are in color and a few that are in black and white.

 The same principle goes for icons.
 Don’t use a few icon with bold lines and a few icons with thin lines.
 Pick one style and keep it consistent throughout.

 Take a look at this poster about how to safely defuse a situation where an employee is angry: